Welcome!

 Torey Ian Powell, MSW, Senior Advisor

-Office of the Assistant Secretary for Administration, U.S. Department of Health and Human Services
+Office of the Assistant Secretary for Administration, U.S. Department of Health and Human Services; University of Houston Alum

 Torey Ian Powell currently serves as a senior advisor to the Deputy Assistant Secretary for Equity, Diversity and Inclusion & Chief Diversity Officer for the U.S. Department of Health and Human Services where he provides technical advice and consultation on policies, plans, procedures, and regulations pertaining to equal employment opportunity, diversity, equity, inclusion, and accessibility programs, projects, and initiatives.
 Prior to this role, Torey served as the Deputy Chief Diversity and Inclusion Officer for USDA's Agricultural Marketing Service and the USDA's first National Coordinator for Agricultural Youth Programs for the USDA's Office of the Secretary.
 Torey is a disabled veteran of the United States Army, including a 2010 deployment to Kandahar, Afghanistan.
 His distinguished service concluded in 2016 with multiple commendations.
 Torey serves as an adjunct professor for the University of Houston Graduate College of Social Work and Adelphi University School of Social Work.